 In 2014, Texas became an NCCI state.
 That is to say, they now base their workers’ compensation rates on the classification codes and risk ratings as determined by the National Council of Compensation Insurance.
 Base rates in this state are generally higher than in most other states, and this is due in large part to the fact that so many businesses opt out of purchasing coverage.
 This leaves fewer, and more high-risk, businesses to make up the difference.

-Listed below are some sample base rates (rate per $100 of employer payroll) as of July 1 2016.
+Listed below are some sample base rates (rate per $100 of employer payroll).
 These rates are published annually by the Texas Department of Insurance and are subject to change each year.

 - 0042 Landscaping: $5.68